Al-Zaytuna Mosque: History

 The mosque owes its current overall form to a reconstruction under the Aghlabids, the dynasty that ruled Ifriqiya on behalf of the Abbasid caliphs in the 9th century.
 The work was begun during the reign of emir Abu Ibrahim Ahmad and completed in 864–865.
 As a result, the mosque's layout is also very similar to the Mosque of Uqba in Kairouan, which was also rebuilt by the Aghlabids earlier in the same century.
 A contemporary inscription at the base of the dome in front of the mihrab gives the date of this construction and names three individuals: 1) the Abbasid caliph al-Musta'in Billah, identified as the main patron; 2) Nusayr, a mawla of the caliph and probably the overseer of the works; and 3) Fathallah or Fath al-Banna', the architect and chief builder.
 Another inscription, along one of the mosque's courtyard façades, provides the same information.
 The Aghlabid emir himself (Abu Ibrahim Ahmad) is not mentioned in these inscriptions, suggesting that he may not have been officially involved in the construction and that Nusayr was directing the works directly on behalf of the Abbasid caliph instead.

 The Aghlabid structure, in turn, is mostly obscured today by later additions and reconstructions.
 The sections that are best preserved from the 9th century are the interior of the prayer hall (though some of this was later rebuilt too) and the projecting round corner bastions at the northern and eastern corners of the mosque.
 There is no evidence that a minaret was attached to the mosque at this time.
 The reasons for this omission are unclear.
-It suggests that minarets were not yet a standard feature of congregational mosques or that they were still considered a controversial innovation at the time.Between 990 and 995 further works were carried out under the Zirids, clients of the Fatimid caliphs.
-These works included the addition of galleries around the courtyard and the Qubbat al-Bahu (or Qubbat al-Bahw), the dome at the entrance of the prayer hall.
-The dome itself is dated more specifically to 991.
-The dates for these works are provided by a series of inscriptions around the Qubbat al-Bahu, but the names of the patrons themselves were erased at a later period, possibly when the Zirids declared independence from the Fatimids in the 11th century.
-From context, the works can be attributed to the patronage of the Zirid emir Al-Mansur ibn Buluggin.
-The inscriptions also provide the names of four craftsmen: Ahmad al-Burjini, Abu al-Thana, 'Abdallah ibn Qaffas, and Bishr ibn al-Burjini.
+It suggests that minarets were not yet a standard feature of congregational mosques or that they were still considered a controversial innovation at the time.